Dev-Rohitb/python_app/python_app/Task/Readme.md

-# Desrciption about the Python_App and how to dockerize it.
+# Desrciption about the Python_App and Steps to Dockerize it.

 This Python program uses the pandas library to analyze a dataset of orders.
 Here's a breakdown of what the program does: